 HyangWonJeong in Gyeongbokgung, Seoul

-This holiday is always celebrated on 1 March.
+Independence Movement Day is a public holiday in South Korea.
+It is always celebrated on 1 March.

 Locally called 'Samil Jeol', Independence Movement day commemorates a nation-wide independence movement which took place in 1919 in protest against colonisation by Japan.